Summer Law School

 The Summer Law School will give students the opportunity to engage with an interactive, enjoyable and intellectual learning environment with other students who either have an interest in law or are keen to learn more about it.
 The tutors are friendly and ensure everyone is able to participate fully in the activities as well as being there to answer questions and to suggest further study to the students.
 The more that students choose to engage with the material, the other students and the activities, the more they will get out of the Summer School and the clearer perspective they will gain on their individual interests within the law and the field of legal careers.

 University of London Union • open to students aged 15-18

-The Summer Law School – Part 1 (Criminal Law, Family Law and Jurisprudence) running on the 23rd – 27th July 2014 and repeated on the 29th July – 2nd August 2014
+The Summer Law School – Part 1 (Criminal Law, Family Law and Jurisprudence) running on the 23rd – 27th July 2014 (waiting list only) and repeated on the 29th July – 2nd August 2014 (limited availability).

 You can see a schedule for Part 1 here.

 The Summer Law School – Part 2 (Contract law, Civil Wrongs and Corporate Law) running on the 6th – 10th August 2014 (limited availability).

 You can see a schedule for Part 2 here.